kevinschaich/mintable/README.md

 **Do I have to use Google Sheets/Plaid?**

 Nope.
-You can import/export your transactions to/from CSV files (coming soon).
+You can import/export your transactions to/from CSV files.

 **Do I have to manually run this every time I want new transactions in my spreadsheet?**